NatashaBertaina/multimodal-analysis-course/README.md

 # Description

-This repository hosts the scripts used for data sonorization using the sonoUno tool and its associated libraries.
-It includes a set of scripts that allow scientific data to be transformed into accessible sound and visual representations.
+This repository hosts the scripts used for data sonification using the sonoUno libraries.
+It includes a set of scripts that allow scientific data to be transformed into accessible sound and visual representations using labels in braille.

 # Main Features

 ### 1. Sonification with Noise:
-   - The `sound_noise.py` cript enables the sonification of tabulated data in two columns, with the option to introduce controlled noise adjusted to a specific signal-to-noise ratio.
+   - The `sound_noise.py` script enables the sonification of tabulated data in two columns, with the option to introduce controlled noise adjusted to a specific signal-to-noise ratio.
-   - It includes the integration of the `pybrl` library, which automatically translates visual information (axis labels, graduations, and other elements) into Braille, ensuring the accessibility of generated graphs, which can also be 3D printed.
+   - It includes the integration of the `pybrl` library, which is used to translates visual texts (axis labels, graduations, and other elements) into Braille, ensuring the accessibility of generated graphs, which can also be 3D printed.

 ### 2. Sonification  of Star Spectra:
    - The `starts.py` script is designed for the sonification of star spectra, facilitating the analysis and multisensory representation of this type of scientific data.